ArcanaFramework/fileformats/docs/source/mime.rst

     >>> Nifti1.mime_like
     "medimage/nifti1"

-The ``from_mime`` function will resolve both official-style MIME types and the MIME-like types, so it is possible to roundtrip from both.
+The ``from_mime`` function will resolve both official MIME-type and MIME-like strings, so it is possible to roundtrip from both.

 .. code-block:: python